ebu/ThrowBox/README.md

 A distributed, virtualized, shell script runner.
 Has the side effect to be a test_runner.
-This software is in dev.
+This software is in dev status.

 Dependencies
 ============